 Though we always want malware removal, it’s seldom granted.
 WebHostingBuzz is still unusual, though.
 It offers a full security suite, including website backup, spam removal and malware scanning, across all plans, which is rarely seen from web hosting providers.

-Privacy is usually a topic for our VPN reviews, but it’s important for web hosting, too.
+Privacy is usually a topic for our even our best VPNs have to watch out for, but it’s important for web hosting, too.
 We’ve seen the mass data harvesting of web hosting conglomerates such as Endurance International Group — read our FatCow review to see an example of an EIG brand in action — which clearly shows why privacy is important to starting a website.

 That starts with your domain.
 When you register a domain, you put your name, address and more in a WHOIS record that can be publicly searched online.
 The record can be hidden with domain privacy, though.